metametadata/carry/docs/user-guide.md

 There are cases when you'd like to check if debugger is in replay mode.
 For instance, [carry-history](https://github.com/metametadata/carry/tree/master/contrib/history)
 middleware doesn't send its initial `:on-enter` signal in replay mode.
-Such behavior makes development in replay mode more pleasant as developer expects only marked actions to be replayed on app start.
+Such behavior makes live coding more pleasant as developer expects only marked actions to be replayed on app start.
-Replay mode can be determined by looking at `[:carry-debugger.core/debugger :replay-mode?]` path in a model map:
+Debugger mode can be determined by looking at `[:carry-debugger.core/debugger :replay-mode?]` path in a model map:

 ```clj
 (ns carry-history.core